 Starting From Scratch

 If you’re trying to determine if lead scoring is right for you, the first question to ask is: Is my organization producing enough leads to warrant lead scoring?
-If the answer to this isn’t a resounding yes, you will want to take a step back and first perfect your lead generation strategy.
-But, if your sales team is overwhelmed with leads and unable to identify those most likely to convert, then implementing a lead scoring tool could be exactly what you need to do to take your business to the next level.
+If the answer to this isn’t a resounding yes, you will want to perfect your lead generation strategy first.
+However, if your sales team is overwhelmed with leads and unable to identify those most likely to convert, then implementing a lead scoring tool could be exactly what you need to do to take your business to the next level.

 It’s time for teamwork.
-Round up the sales and marketing folks and hammer out the details of what makes an MQL (marketing qualified lead).
+Therefore, round up sales and marketing folks to define what makes an MQL (marketing qualified lead).
 This involves reviewing all criteria, and evaluating what is the most important (to each department) and why.
 For lead scoring to be effective, everyone needs to be on the same page.
 Working together from the onset will set the tone for the entire project.

 It’s time to assign point values to each piece of criteria.
 Define what actions and attributes an ideal prospect would have and what that score would be.
 This will be the minimum score that a lead must possess in order to be pushed to the Sales team for follow-up.
-Typically each criteria is ranked on a scale from 1-10, but this can be adjusted as the business sees fit.
-No two lead scoring models will be identical.
+Typically, each criteria is ranked on a scale from 1-10.
+Because no two lead scoring models will be identical, you can adjust them as the business sees fit.
 You simply need to decide what works best for your organization.

 Workflows & Rules